|

 4) Since the patients selected were a random sample of dental patients

-in town, we can infer than the results observed in this experiment would be
+in town, we can infer than the results observed in this experiment

-consistent with results from the whole population of dental patients in this
+consistent with results from the whole population of dental patients in

 town.
-Moreover, the treatments were randomly assigned to the subjects, so
+Moreover, the treatments were randomly assigned to the subjects,

 (assuming other factors were controlled or randomized) the difference in